digdir/baksia/content/hjelp/hvordan-endre-innloggingsmate/index.en.md

 ---

 {{< alert type="warning">}}
 We are phasing out pin codes.
-All pin codes will become invalid and can no longer be used for logging in from 01.05.2023.
+All pin codes will become invalid and can no longer be used for logging in.
 To continue using MinID, you must change the login method to a one-time code via SMS or the MinID app.
 {{< /alert >}}